 A Letter From The Principal:

 Learning must be purposeful and make a true difference in the community we live.
-For this reason, an authentic audience with community partnerships are paramount for all PBLs at Northwest Expedition Academy.
+For this reason, an authentic audience with community partnerships are paramount for all PBL units at Northwest Expedition Academy.
 Our advisory committee continues to search for positive role models, innovative community members and interesting people to increase the diversity of our learning.

 I am glad to be in Hayden as the principal for your school!
-My door is most always open and I do my best to invite parents in to share concerns, offer ideas and celebrate student success.
+My door is always open and I do my best to invite parents to share concerns, offer ideas and celebrate student success.
 Please pop by and say hello.